 And, "waxed," means water-resistant for hours (I'd say waterproof for several hours, based on personal experience, but technically, the manufacturer only claims water-resistant).
 Leg protection + water protection = happy, happy, woman.

 This skirt usually evokes images of those old Aussie slickers for people, and they are similar.
-But, here's a few major differences:
+But, here's a few major, better, differences:

 - Our material is waxed with food-grade paraffin wax, the same stuff they wrap cheese with- that means it's safe enough to eat (but, please... don't).
 The old oil slickers were made with a petroleum based substance for water-proofing, which was pretty toxic stuff.